mmore500/mmore500.github.io/blog_professional/_posts/2019-12-16-depo-consensus.md

 Sorry to say, but to some extent this is that.
 But, if you stick around, there'll also be some interesting evolutionary contingency, a cool (challenging?) distributed systems benchmarking problem, and maybe even some speculation on how evolved solutions are actually functioning.

-Plus, I promise at least one dank meme.

 ## Methods

 This is the part where we chit-chat about the specifics of what we compared and how we compared them.